Wacky-Mole/WackysDatabase/README.md

     Q: How do I make custom Icons?
         A: Make a png or jpeg 64 x 64 px.
 Put it in Icons folder.
 In the customIcon line, put the filename. ie. wacky.png

+    Q: Will there be even MORE features and can I edit effects?
+        A: No, probably not.

+    Q: Why are some of the SE Effects empty?
+Like SeData?
+        A: Well its complicated, I am having to grab them in a weird way, and not all SEs have SeData.
+Nothing to be done about it.

+    Q: What about Attack Projectile?
+        A: I need to look at projectiles in the future, for now they are disabled.

 </details>

 <details><summary>Configuration</summary>